PANO0001-Pano-69

 Hound Tor

 Legends of ghostly dogs and horrifying hounds haunt the granite tips of Hound Tor.
 Its jagged rock formation is said to have been created when a witch cast a spell on a pack of dogs owned by a local hunter named Bowerman.
-But although it might have inspired Sir Arthur Conan Doyle’s savage beast in The Hound of the Baskervilles, today you’re more likely to come across an energetic Cockerpoo or a friendly Golden Retriever as you explore the crags and crevices of one of our favourite Dartmoor tors.
+But although it might have inspired Sir Arthur Conan Doyle’s savage beast in The Hound of the Baskervilles, today you’re more likely to come across an energetic Cockapoo or a friendly Golden Retriever as you explore the crags and crevices of one of our favourite Dartmoor tors.
 Or why not roll out your yoga mat and practise your downward dog on one of the many flat grassy areas in among the rocks?
 Before you leave, circle the stones to find the fascinating remains of a cluster of 13th-century stone long houses.
 This abandoned settlement is now home to an array of moss, lichens, ferns and wildflowers.

-Sharp Tor
+Rippon Tor

 Bellever Tor